japhletnwamu/MEAI-for-Dotnet-Developers/README.md

 6. You can change the prompt by editing **line 16 of `Program.cs`**

+Congratulations! 🎉 You’ve successfully integrated AI capabilities into your .NET application using `Microsoft.Extensions.AI` and `GitHub Models!` 🚀

-Congratulations! 🎉 Next, let's explore how to create your application using [`Azure AI Foundry services`](https://github.com/japhletnwamu/MEAI-for-Dotnet-Developers/blob/main/MEAI-Azure-OpenAI/README.md) 🚀
+Next, let's explore how to create your application using [`Azure AI Foundry services`](https://github.com/japhletnwamu/MEAI-for-Dotnet-Developers/blob/main/MEAI-Azure-OpenAI/README.md) 🚀

 ## 🎒 Additional Resources